varunotelli/KeyMouse/README.md

 ### Installing
 * Clone this repository.
 * Navigate to the directory you have just cloned using the command prompt for Windows or Terminal for Linux/Mac users.
+* Type `python mouse.py` in the Command Prompt/Terminal.

 ## Testing
 * Press up-arrow key to move mosue cursor upwards.